MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/adapters-overview.md

 ![java-adapter](java-adapter.jpg)

-<span style="color:red">TESTING</span>

-### For more information
-See the topic about "MobileFirst adapters overview" in the user documentation.
+> For more information see the topic about "MobileFirst adapters overview" in the user documentation.